shishirpy/gulmohar/README.md

 ## Introduction

-This project aims to create the fastest way to server your functions.
+This project aims to create the fastest way to serve your functions.